Facebook Riddle Llama Profile Pictures: Do They Contain Malware Or Hacks? + Answer

 This isn't some kind of hoax, virus or breast cancer awareness message.
 It's a riddle!

-The giraffe image does NOT contain Malware or leave you open to hacking by the Anonymous group.
+The llama image does NOT contain Malware or leave you open to hacking by the Anonymous group.
 Read on for more info.

 The Original Message